Major Projects updates

 The tender for the Violet Street Bridge replacement project was awarded at the November 2025 Extraordinary Council Meeting to Saunders Civilbuild Pty Ltd.

-This Violet Street Bridge replacement project will see the removal of the existing Violet Street Bridge over Narrabri Creek and replaced with a concrete and steel reinforced structure as well as upgraded road approaches.
+This Violet Street Bridge replacement project will see the removal of the existing Violet Street Bridge over Narrabri Creek and replaced with a steel reinforced concrete structure as well as new road approaches.

 The new bridge will feature: